-Mr. Majchrzak is active within the legal community.
-He currently serves on the Board of Directors of the San Diego County Bar Association (SDCBA), the county’s largest and oldest legal organization.
-He also serves as Chair of the SDCBA’s prestigious Legal Ethics Committee.
-He recently completed service as a three-year member of the State Bar’s Committee on Professional Responsibility and Conduct, and chair of its outreach committee.
-Mr. Majchrzak currently serves as a member of the Future of Lawyering Committee and as the first chair of the Integration and Engagement Committee for the Association of Professional Responsibility Lawyers (APRL).
+Mr. Majchrzak is active and widely visible within the legal ethics community.
+Mr. Majchrzak recently completed service as the co-chair of California Lawyers Association’s first Ethics Committee and as a member of the organization’s Future of the Profession Task Force; and he is co-chair of this year’s annual meeting.
+He currently serves as the treasurer of the Association of Professional Responsibility Lawyers, the chair of the ABA working group on Model Rule 5.5, a member of the ABA Standing Committee on Professionalism, a liaison to the ABA Standing Committee on Ethics and Professional Responsibility, and a member of the ABA National Conference on Professional Responsibility Planning Committee.
+Mr. Majchrzak served as a three-year member of the State Bar of California’s Committee on Professional Responsibility and Conduct, and chair of its outreach committee; and is a recent past chair of the San Diego County Bar Association’s Legal Ethics Committee.
 In 2015, Mr. Majchrzak revived the then-abandoned Ethics Quarterly, and has continued as one of its two editors.
-Mr. Majchrzak is also active within the American Inns of Court.
+He has also taught professional responsibility as an adjunct law school professor.
+Mr. Majchrzak is also active within the general legal community.
+He serves as president of the San Diego County Bar Association (where he has also served as Vice President, Treasurer, and Secretary) and is a former secretary of the Association of Discipline Defense Counsel.
+Mr. Majchrzak has also been active within the American Inns of Court.
 He served for four years as president of the William L. Todd, Jr. chapter and two years on the national program awards committees.
-Mr. Majchrzak was recently elected to serve as a director of the Thomas Jefferson School of Law Alumni Association.
-He has also served as a judge for Teen Court, an attorney instructor for mock trial competitions, a director of the Kiwanis Club of Poway, and in various other voluntary professional and community roles
+He has also served as a judge for Teen Court, an attorney instructor for mock trial competitions, a director of the Kiwanis Club of Poway, and in various other voluntary professional and community roles.